-Encourage your husband to also use “I” statements to more effectively communicate.
+Encourage your husband to use “I” statements to communicate more effectively.

 Be Assertive and Respectful When Dealing With An Angry Husband

-Give him a calm warning and let him know that you don’t tolerate this.
+Please give him a warning and tell him that you won’t tolerate this.

-Say something like, “I’m not your enemy, I know you may have had a bad day, but don’t talk to me like this”.
+Say, “I’m not your enemy; I know you may have had a bad day, but don’t talk to me like this.”

-If you remain silent to his poor behavior, he may believe it is acceptable for him to lash out and continue acting poorly towards you.
+If you remain silent about his poor behavior, he may believe it is acceptable for him to lash out and continue acting poorly toward you.

-Yet, if you challenge his anger with your own anger and lash out…then you’re going to likely escalate the situation.
+Yet, if you challenge his anger with your anger and lash out, then you will likely escalate the situation.